Blog Post

 Get the latest news and tips directly in your inbox by subscribing to our monthly newsletter

 Physical therapists are empathetic by nature.
-As such, most didn’t get into the PT profession to make bank.
-That being said, empathy doesn’t pay the bills.
-Luckily, the impact you make on your patients’ lives actually does.
+You probably didn’t get into the PT profession to make bank; you did it because you wanted to help others heal.
+Unfortunately, empathy alone doesn’t pay the bills — but the impact you make on your patients’ lives is worth a lot—It’s certainly worth more than most payers are paying out today, but that’s another matter.
 You get paid to treat patients.
-Now, how much you get paid—i.e., the salary you receive from your place of employment—to treat those patients depends on a lot of factors.
-Let’s examine:
+Now, how much you get paid—i.e., the physical therapist salary you receive from your place of employment—to treat those patients depends on a lot of factors.

 1. Location, Location, Location

 As expected, where you work factors into how much you make.
-After all, the cost of living is far higher in, say, New York and San Fransisco than El Paso and Des Moines.
+After all, the cost of living is far higher in New York and San Fransisco than El Paso and Des Moines.
 It isn’t just the cost of living, though, that influences salary rates in a particular location.
 Supply and demand also play a part.
-For example, according to this demand map, physical therapists are in higher demand in southern Nevada.
-Perhaps that’s why Las Vegas has one of the highest average annual salaries for PTs in the country ($124,060), according to a 2013 US News Salary Outlook.
+For example, according to this demand map from the BLS, physical therapists are in higher demand in southern Nevada.
+Perhaps that’s why Las Vegas has one of the highest average annual salaries for PTs in the country, according to BLS data.
 Conversely, according to Wanted Analytics, Missoula, Montana, has some of the “best overall conditions and [is] where you are likely to find candidates faster and more easily.”
-However, the state of Montana has the third lowest average annual salary in the country ($71,880), according to PhysicalTherapySalary.org, and the second lowest ($68,900), according to healthcarewages.org.
+However, the state of Montana has the third lowest average annual salary in the country ($71,880), according to PhysicalTherapySalary.org.

 Curious as to salary rates by state?
-Check out this table, which provides hourly, weekly, monthly, and annual breakdowns.
+Check out the physical therapist salary table, which provides hourly, weekly, monthly, and annual breakdowns.

 2. Experience vs. Education